What Questions Should I Ask My Personal Injury Attorney In Charlotte, N.C.?

 Question 1: What Types Legal Cases Do You Usually Handle?

 There are many attorneys who are in general practice, meaning that they handle a lot of different types of cases.
-They may have
+They may have Contact personal injury lawyers Brown Moore Law today!

 some experience with personal injury cases, but they may not be at the top of their profession in that area.
-Then, there are the personal injury attorneys who handle all sorts of personal injury claim, but they may have more experience with one type than another.
+Then, there are the personal injury attorneys who handle all sorts of personal injury claims, but they may have more experience with one type than another.
 For example, the lawyer may have more experience with auto accident claims than they do with slip and fall claims or workers’ compensation claims.
 Asking which types of legal cases the attorney usually handles will give you more information than just asking how much experience they have with cases like yours.
 If you ask how much experience they have with slip and fall claims, for example, you may learn that it is a lot.
 Yet, if you ask what type of legal cases they usually handle, day to day, you may find out that they primarily deal with medical malpractice claims, for example.

 Question 2: Do You Take Cases to Court or Do You Refer Those That Don’t Settle To Someone Else?